Job (biblical figure): Hauran, Syria

 The town of al-Shaykh Saad in the Hauran region in Syria has been associated with Job since at least the 4th-century AD.
 Karnein was mentioned in Eusebius' Onomasticon as a town of Bashan that was said to be the location of the house of Job.
 Egeria the pilgrim relates that a church was built over the place in March or February 384 AD, and that the place was known as the "town of Job", or "civitas Job".
 According to Egeria's account the body of Job was laid in a stone coffin below the altar.
 According to tradition, Hammam Ayyub is a fountain in the town where Job washed himself when he was sick, and is reputed to have healing powers.
 Another holy artifact in the town is the "Rock of Job", known in local folklore as the place where he sat when he was afflicted with the disease.

-Adma', Upper Mesopotamia
+Urfa, Turkey

 The city of Urfa (ancient Adma', later Edessa) in the Şanlıurfa Province, or Harran region of southeastern Turkey, also claims to be the location at which Job underwent his ordeal in a cave.
-The location boasts an Ottoman-style mosque and madrasa that runs as shops today.
+The venue boasts an Ottoman-style mosque and madrasa that runs as shops today.
 A well exists within the complex, said to be the one formed when he struck the ground with his foot as described in the Quran.
 The water is considered to be miraculously curing.
 The whole complex underwent recent restoration.
-The tomb of Job is located outside the city of Urfa.
+The actual tomb of Job is located outside the city of Urfa.